thinkingmanyangyang/paint-panel/readme.md

-This is a java aint panel demo.
+This is a java paint panel demo.